 All modules have expiration dates.
-Independent readings and assignments/activities are spaced out in a manner that will allow you ample time to complete them.
+Independent readings and assignments/activities are spaced out to allow you ample time to complete them.
 Assignments/activities will be accepted on or before the posted due date and deadline.
 Late assignments will be accepted on a case-by-case basis.
 If a student cannot complete a course activity by the indicated due date, the student must contact the course instructor immediately.
 Please note that late submissions may not be graded unless prior approval has been granted.
 If a student has emergency issues, the student must contact the instructor as soon as possible (within a day or two).

-Students must use baccalaureate level writing skills including complete sentences, correct grammar, and proper punctuation.
+Students must use baccalaureate level writing skills, including complete sentences, correct grammar, and proper punctuation.
 All assignments will be graded for accuracy, completeness, quality, spelling, grammar, and integrity.
+All assignments are considered complete and will be graded as such.